If you are more than 15 minutes late for registration, you may be denied entry to the examination.

 All NAC Examination materials, including the content and questions comprising the NAC Examination, are protected by copyright and are to be kept confidential.
 You must not disseminate, reproduce, share or reveal to others the exam materials and content, in whole or in part, at any time in any way, even after the exam ends.
 Comparing exam content and question themes with your colleagues, sharing content with future exam candidates and posting content online are considered breaches of confidentiality.

-Any breach of the NAC Terms and Conditions will be considered irregular behaviour for which MCC may take appropriate action, in accordance with the NAC Terms and Conditions you accepted at the time of application.
+Any breach of the NAC Terms and Conditions will be considered irregular behaviour for which MCC may take appropriate action, in accordance with the NAC Examination Terms and Conditions you accepted at the time of application.

 The MCC actively monitors breaches of confidentiality and will seek disciplinary and legal measures against candidates who disclose examination content.
 Agreeing to maintain confidentiality and then breaking that confidentiality by disseminating exam content is considered a highly unprofessional act.
 Breaking confidentiality and disseminating exam content can lead to being denied a final result on the examination and being reported to regulatory authorities and other medical organizations as well as being barred from taking MCC exams in the future.